ErikFortune/fgv/libraries/ts-utils/docs/ts-utils.converters.optionalfield.md

 ## Remarks

 The resulting [Converter](./ts-utils.converter.md) returns [Success](./ts-utils.success.md) with the converted value of the corresponding object property if the field exists and can be converted.
-Returns [Success](./ts-utils.success.md) with value `undefined` if the supplied parameter is an object but the named field is not present.
+Returns [Success](./ts-utils.success.md) with `undefined` if the supplied parameter is an object but the named field is not present.
 Returns [Failure](./ts-utils.failure.md) with an error message otherwise.